Disclaimer: This Von Trapp Lodge post was originally written in March 2021 and was updated in January 2022 for relevancy.

 Pro-tip: Want to see the iconic view in Stowe?
 Capture an amazing photo?
 Plug “Salon Salon” into your GPS and head to the parking lot to snap this pic!

-Go Snowshoeing at the Trapp Family Lodge
+Go Snowshoeing At The Von Trapp Lodge

 Circling back to why this lodge is the best place in Vermont, they offer so many winter activities!
 A must-do is to snowshoe here!
 As mentioned above, the Trapp Family Lodge sits on 2,500 acres of beauty.
 Meaning, there are tons of snowshoe trails here!
 You can rent snowshoes right in the outdoor activity center, which is adjacent to the hotel, for about $25 for the day.
 There are maps and marked trails all around the property if you’re interested in a self-guided walk.